-On or about April 1, 2015, HSI agents executed search warrants for Klem's and Gill's phones, among other items.
-A forensic analysis of the phones revealed telephone calls and text messages between Klem and Gill, including as late as March 31, 2015, discussing Klem accessing applicants' records for Gill.
+Also, on or about April 1, 2015, HSI agents executed search warrants for the cellular telephones of Gill, Emma Klem, charged elsewhere in United States v.
+Klem, 2:15-cr-00139 JAM, and Robert Turchin, charged elsewhere in United States v.
+Kimura, et al., 2:15-cr-00161 KJM, among other items.
+Both Turchin and Klem were employees of the DMV in the Salinas office.
+Turchin was an LRE and Klem a was motor vehicle representative, whose responsibilities included processing applications for Class A and B CDLs.
+A forensic analysis of Gill's and Klem's phones revealed telephone calls and text messages between Klem and Gill, including as late as March 31, 2015, discussing Klem accessing applicants' records for Gill.
 More than 20 CDL numbers were referenced in text messages between Gill and Klem.
-For his part, Gill's phone revealed almost 50 CDLs referenced in text messages with another DMV employee Robert Turchin, charged elsewhere in United States v.
-Kimura, et al., 2:15-cr-00161 KJM.
+For his part, Gill's phone revealed almost 50 CDL numbers referenced in text messages with Turchin.
 An analysis of DMV records indicated that many of the CDL's referenced in the text messages had the written and/or behind-the-wheel driving examinations passed in the DMV records by Klem, Turchin, and other DMV employees.
-At the time of the search warrant Klem admitted to accessing and altering DMV records.
+At the time of the search warrant, Klem admitted to accessing and